alibabacloud-howto/microservices-with-kubernetes/README.md

     Now, you have pushed the container image to the container registory.
 You can verify it in the [Container Registory web console](https://cr.console.aliyun.com/ap-northeast-1/instances/repositories).
 Please note that the region of the web console is correct one.

-3. Deploy the back-end application container to the cluster
+3. Deploy the back-end web API application container to the cluster

-    You have created a back-end application container.
+    You have created a back-end web API application container.
 Let's deploy it on the cluster.

     1. Change the working directory